 Cutter Law’s attorneys are proud to have been part of the class action lawsuit filed on behalf of children who were manipulated into spending money on Facebook games without their knowledge or permission.

 Too often, corporate greed takes the priority over following the law, and when that happens it is often up to the consumers harmed by those actions to come forward and hold these companies accountable.

-We’re honored to stand by Glynnis Bohannon and her son to fight for justice and prevent corporations from exploiting minors for profit.
+Our consumer fraud lawyers are honored to stand by Glynnis Bohannon and her son to fight for justice and prevent corporations from exploiting minors for profit.

 What was the Lawsuit About?

 The Facebook “friendly fraud” lawsuit involved allegations that Facebook knowingly manipulated and induced minors into spending money on their parents’ credit cards without proper verification or authorization.

 Court documents unsealed after the lawsuit was settled revealed a pattern of illegal behavior on Facebook’s part, including not offering proper refunds to parents whose minor children used their credit cards to make purchases through the social media network, and that Facebook referred to minors who spent thousands of dollars on games as “whales”—the same term casinos use for big-spending gamblers.